espressif/arduino-esp32/docs/source/guides/tools_menu.rst

 This class is used for flashing the device without any other external device attached to the SoC.

 This option can be used to ``Enable`` or ``Disable`` this function at the boot.
-If this option is ``Enabled``, once the device is connected via USB, one new serial port will appear in the serial ports list.
+If this option is ``Enabled``, once the device is connected via USB, one new serial port will appear in the list of the serial ports.
 Use this new serial port for flashing the device.

-This option can be used as well for debigging via the ``Serial Monitor``.
+This option can be used as well for debugging via the ``Serial Monitor``.

 USB Firmware MSC On Boot
 ************************